 The advantageous aspect of this agile method is that you can give the ultimate focus to your project, you’re able to make hard decisions, and save time.

 This is an effective way to motivate your team and control the direction that your project will take.
-Although it can happen that the requirements are placed in the wrong category and that you can get too personal to your own opinions.
+Although the requirements may be placed in the wrong category and that you can get too personal to your own opinions.

 The ICE scoring model is perfect for prioritizing features and ideas by multiplying three values that belong to each project: Impact, Confidence, and Ease.
 On the evaluation of each element, there’s a ranking from one to ten for each of the three values that are multiplied.
 The result is the ICE Score.